-- A. Visually examine the questioned and/or known stamped impression(s) using lighting and magnification sufficient to allow fine detail to be distinguished.

-- Note at a minimum, the class characteristics of the impression(s), which include:
+- A. Visually examine the questioned and/or known stamped impression(s) using lighting and magnification sufficient to allow fine detail to be distinguished. - Note at a minimum, the class characteristics of the impression(s), which include: - Redac - ted - Characteristics of a stamped impression include: - Uneven ink coverage

-- Design

-- Format

-- Size

-- Wording

-- Alignment may be a class characteristic depending on the manufacturing process of the stamp(s) or seal(s)

-- Characteristics of a stamped impression include:

-- Uneven ink coverage

 - Ring of darker ink outlining the individual letter(s) (i.e., the "squeegee effect"). - This is a result of the relief of the printing area squeezing the ink out to the edge of the ink line.
-It may be difficult to observe if the entire character is heavily inked. - Absence of any indentations in the line of ink - Rounded beginning and ending of letters - Ink filling in sharp angles and intersection points of two lines - Uneven outline of the letter(s) may be observed - Some patchy areas within the inked impression may be observed - Some bleeding of ink through the paper may be observed - Characteristics of a dry seal impression include: - Embossing of the paper - The impression may not be uniform - This depends on the mounting of the plates in the press, the pressure exerted, or the type of document being embossed. - Pressure variation may be observed - This may be due to variation in the depth of the letters on the seal itself, warping, unusual wear or misuse, or by the pressure exerted during the embossing process - B. Examine the impression(s) macroscopically and microscopically, using direct and oblique lighting, to determine whether any non-print areas, extraneous markings, or alignment problems are present. - These are usually considered defects and may be identifying characteristics. - Note at a minimum the size, shape, and location of the defects. - If the impression is from a dry seal, ensure that the front and back of the impression are examined. - C. If the comparison of the impressions (questioned to questioned or questioned to known) reveals inconsistencies in class characteristics, this indicates exclusion.
-Discontinue this procedures and report accordingly.
+It may be difficult to observe if the entire character is heavily inked. - Absence of any indentations in the line of ink - Rounded beginning and ending of letters - Ink filling in sharp angles and intersection points of two lines - Uneven outline of the letter(s) may be observed - Some patchy areas within the inked impression may be observed - Some bleeding of ink through the paper may be observed - Characteristics of a dry seal impression include: - Embossing of the paper - The impression may not be uniform - This depends on the mounting of the plates in the press, the pressure exerted, or the type of document being embossed. - Pressure variation may be observed - This may be due to variation in the depth of the letters on the seal itself, warping, unusual wear or misuse, or by the pressure exerted during the embossing process - B. Examine the impression(s) macroscopically and microscopically, using direct and oblique lighting, to determine whether any Redacted present. - o Redacted - C. If the comparison of the impressions (questioned to questioned or questioned to known) reveals inconsistencies in class characteristics, this indicates exclusion.
+Discontinue this procedure and report accordingly.